dixondan/canopy-mortality-CA/README.md

 Included in the paper is a workflow to detect 3-m resolution tree mortality/tree survival following wildfires in California using pre- and post-fire PlanetScope time series.
 The deep learning model is trained and tested with a database of canopy scale labels derived from pre-fire aerial lidar surveys paired with manual labeling from post-fire NAIP imagery.

+This repository contains the follwing:
+  - Trained tensorflow model
+  - Tensorflow model in python
+  - Geopackages of pre-fire canopy polygons labeled with post-fire NAIP imagery

 Graphical abstract:
 <p align="center">
   <img src="figs/graphical_abstract.jpg" />